Skip to content

 Best text messaging service for business: Google Voice

 Google Voice for Business isn’t exactly heavy-duty text software.
 Still, it’s a natural choice if you already use Google Workspace.
 While reliable, it falls short in terms of being a comprehensive text messaging service.
-Keep in mind Google Voice doesn’t directly integrate with anything outside of other Google apps if you are looking to bring more of your tech stack together.

 One user’s G2 review sums it up well.
 “If it’s all you can afford, I think it is a good option.
 However, I’ve recently seen many other apps that do the same thing in a better way that I may consider changing soon.”